← All work

 How we structure feature work

-Separation of concerns: UI, logic, and data stay apart.
+Separation of concerns: UI, domain rules, and persistence stay in different layers.

-UI that follows real state: Loading and errors are explicit; lists stay smooth.
+UI that follows real state: Navigation and lists stay tied to the back stack and database, not one-off flags.

 • Domain models and mappers sit between entities and UI, so renames or new fields do not spread through every composable